leela-zero/leela-zero/README.md

 The engine supports the GTP protocol, version 2, specified at: https://www.lysator.liu.se/~gunnar/gtp/gtp2-spec-draft2/gtp2-spec.html

 Add the --gtp commandline option to enable it.
+You will need a weights file, specify that with the -w option.

 All required commands are supported, as well as the tournament subset, and "loadsgf".
 The full set can be seen with "list_commands".
 The time control